dfsp-spirit/regfusionr/README.md

 **Fig. 2** *Difference between the regfusionr approach and the linear method.
 The coordinates of all fsaverage vertices were mapped to MNI152 space using both the regfusionr method and the linear method.
 The difference between the two methods was computed as the Euclidean distance between the resulting MNI152 coordinates.*

 The code used to produce the comparison figure is available [in this unit test](tests/testthat/test-compare_linear_to_regfusion.R).

+## Acknowledgements

+This R package is a reimplementation of the registration fusion method by **Wu Jianxiao, Ngo Gia Hung, Greve Douglas, Li Jingwei, He Tong, Fischl Bruce, Eickhoff Simon, and Yeo B.T.
+Thomas**.
+All credit for the method and the underlying mapping data goes to them.
+The original MATLAB implementation is part of the [CBIG repository](https://github.com/ThomasYeoLab/CBIG/tree/master/stable_projects/registration/Wu2017_RegistrationFusion).

+The R package was heavily inspired by **[Dan Gale](https://github.com/danjgale)'s Python implementation**, available as the [`regfusion` package on PyPI](https://pypi.org/project/regfusion/) and on [GitHub](https://github.com/danjgale/reg-fusion).
+Thank you, Dan, for making your code and the reformatted mapping data openly available.

+Both Wu *et al.* and Dan Gale released their work under permissive open-source licenses, without which this R package would not exist.

 ## Citation